Reports & Useful Documents

 The California Map to Inclusive Child Care Project has developed training resources to use for ideas on talking with family members when concerned about a child as well as to better understand the California Early Start system.
 These resources are intended for early childhood faculty, infant/toddler child care staff, early educators, and after-school providers It is hoped that these resources will support the Map Project purpose of promoting collaboration among early childhood educators and early interventionists/special educators, while also expanding opportunities for inclusion and access to services for children with special needs and their families.

-- Child Development Division Publication Resources
+- Early Education & Support Division Publication Resources

 A list of downloadable resources published by the California Department of Education, Child Development Divsion.